duncandoo/blog/content/contact/index.md

 tags = []
 categories = []
 image = ""
+description = "How to contact duncan.is Making a Pile of Photos."
 +++

 # The first way to get hold of me is...